evilcookies1/Cloud-Projects/README.md

 # Cloud-Projects

-This repo aims to maintain the projects that I have done while learning Cloud Platforms.
+This repo aims to maintain the projects that have done while learning Cloud Platforms.